The Home Depot, Inc. (HD) CEO Craig Menear on Q1 2020 Results - Earnings Call Transcript

 Richard McPhail

 And if you just – if you go back to your recession question, we entered the year with a healthy housing environment.
-We haven’t seen anything in that housing environment that’s changed materially.
-And typically when you look at recessions that are non-housing led for us, the performance decline is much more shallow, more of a flat type environment.
-But, again, this is a unique situation and the duration of the situation is one of the more important dynamics that just can’t be predicted.
+We haven’t seen anything in that housing environment that’s changed materially, and typically when you look at recessions that are non-housing led for us, the performance decline is much more shallow, more of a flat-type environment.
+But again, this is a unique situation and the duration of the situation is one of the more important dynamics that just can’t be predicted.

 Simeon Gutman